zeeev/wham/README.md

 Purpose:
 ------

-Whole-Genome Aligment Metrics Tools, or WhamTools for short, is an ensemble of tools focused on identifying structural variants associated with a group of bam Files.
+Whole-Genome Aligment Metrics Tools, or WhamTools for short, is an ensemble of tools focused on identifying structural variants associated with a group of BAM Files / indviduals.

 The toolkit has three programs: